 Kurtah means shirt in Hindi, but refers to a long tunic that is often worn with flowing pants and a long scarf – together, these three pieces are called a “suit,” “salwar kameez,” or “Punjabi suit.”
 If you need to be ultra-traditional, or if you’re going to a dressy occasion, wear all three together.
 Otherwise, you can just wear the tunic with jeans, leggings, or a skirt.

 Read my post What to wear when travelling in India for more ideas.

 Thai Elephant pants

 Thailand wins again with its huge assortment of elephant pants.
 Don’t know what those are?
 Just a quick Google image search will show you the fun, colourful, and comfortable array of Thai elephant pants.
 Want some comfy lounge pants?
-Need some new pajama bottoms?
+Need some new pyjama bottoms?
 Just want a comfortable, light-weight pair of pants to go sight-seeing in or to do yoga?
 I give you elephant pants.
 I bought so many of these on my visits to Thailand because they’re so comfortable and inexpensive.
-You can get these throughout Asia, in India too, where they are popular with backpackers.
+You can get these in India, Bali, and throughout Asia, where they are popular with backpackers.